Western Migrations logo

 Data Ownership

-The data available on this website come primarily from State and Tribal wildlife management agencies, who have a statutory responsibility to manage and conserve big game populations, including bison, elk, bighorn sheep, mule deer, and pronghorn.
+The mapping layers available on this website come primarily from State and Tribal wildlife management agencies, who have a statutory responsibility to manage and conserve big game populations, including bison, elk, bighorn sheep, mule deer, and pronghorn.
 For decades, these agencies have deployed GPS collars on big game animals and collected tracking data to help identify the key habitats the herds require.
 The resulting GPS data are used by these agencies to provide a more complete understanding of the year-round habitat needs of the wildlife they manage, including seasonal ranges and migratory routes.

 Many of the mapping layers shown here have been sourced from the USGS ScienceBase platform where participating States and Tribes have chosen to archive their datasets in association with the published reports.
-In addition, several states host migration files on their own websites, which this platform accesses to provide users with the most up-to-date migration mapping layers.
+In addition, several States host migration files on their own websites, which this platform accesses to provide users with the most up-to-date mapping layers.

 Available Migration Maps